 A probationary student may take a maximum of 13 semester credits.
-Students on academic probation will not be permitted to participate in College-sponsored extracurricular activities without special dispensation by the Vice President of Academic Affairs.
+Students on academic probation will not be permitted to participate in College-sponsored extra-curricular activities without permission of the Vice President of Academic Affairs.

 Students placed on probation will have two semesters from the time they are placed on probation to attain the required GPA.
 In lieu of suspension, when a probationary student has made significant progress, the Admissions Committee may elect to extend probation.
-Should probation be extended for a student receiving Veterans Administration Benefits, the VA will be informed.
+If probation is extended for a student receiving Veterans Administration Benefits, the VA will be informed.